MicrosoftDocs/VBA-Docs/Office-F1-Landing/the-specified-region-has-been-searched-and-1-replacement-was-made-office-shared.md

 ---
-title: La región especificada se ha buscado y se ha realizado 1 sustitución, Office Shared [vblr6.chm1057016]
+title: The specified region has been searched and 1 replacement was made, Office Shared [vblr6.chm1057016]
 keywords: vblr6.chm1057016
 f1_keywords:
 - vblr6.chm1057016